Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

   Copyright of TTSSH supporing SSH2 belongs to Yutaka Hirata.
   Copyright of OpenSSL belongs to OpenSSL project.
   Copyright of zlib belongs to Greg Roelofs and Jean-loup Gaill.
+  Copyright of TTSSH icon file to Tatsuhiko Sakamoto.

   This program is provided "as is" without warranties of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness